 Crystallizing proteins is an art that requires perfect samples and high-throughput (and some luck).
 To maximize the chances of getting protein crystals the BSU has an automated platform for the high-throughput crystallization of macromolecular samples.

 Initial trials are set up using Mosquito nanolitre-dispenser robot that allow to screen 96 conditions with as little as 15 μl of sample.
 Typically, we set-up at least 3-5 commercially available crystallization screen at 20° C and 4° C. We have a broad range of sparse and rational matrix screens covering the most common crystallization conditions.
 Crystallisation plates are automatically imaged on a standard schedule with the Bruker Crystal Farm 400, and drop images are available online, allowing remote monitoring of crystal appearance and growth.

 Optimization of initial hits can be performed with robot in 96 well plates or manually in 24 well plates with the hanging or sitting drop techniques.
 In these cases, tailored optimization conditions are prepared based on the initial ones.

-Access to synchrotron light sources for crystal X-ray diffraction data collection is ensured by the Unit thanks to the peer-reviewed allocation of beamtime at the European Synchrotron Radiation Facility (ESRF – Grenoble -F) and Swiss Light Source (SLS - Villigen - CH) beamlines, routinely obtained by the Unit, in collaboration with the scientific group of Marina Mapelli.
-Data are processed in-house with crystallographic software suites installed and maintained by the Unit with the help of the IEO ICT service.
+The BSU has routinely access to synchrotron light sources for crystal X-ray diffraction data collection to the European Synchrotron Radiation Facility (ESRF – Grenoble - FR) and Swiss Light Source (SLS - Villigen - CH) beamlines.
+Data are processed in-house with crystallographic software suites installed on a High-Performance Cluster.